sanskritsingh/Telling-Stories-with-Data-Page/README.md

 ## About Me

 My name is Sanskrit Singh (He/His/Him).
 I am from the northern part of India.
 I am a civil engineer by profession and currently pursuing my Graduate Program from the Civil and Environmental Engineering Department at Carnegie Mellon University, Pittsburgh, PA, USA.
 I love playing tennis and enjoy travelling to learn about different cultures.
 I am really excited abou the Telling Stories with Data course as this would enable me to visualize better which would help me no matter which field I choose to pursue.
-This course will help me to boraden my horizon and explore the creative side within me.
+This course will help me to broaden my horizon and explore the creative side within me.
 Looking to learn from the best and my fellow course mates.

 ## What I wish to learn